+Top with broken tortilla chips, hot sauce, sliced jalapeño, shredded cheese, a dollop of sour cream or Greek yogurt.
 This cowboy soup is great as a standalone dish but you can also serve with a side salad or some fresh garlic bread.
-Top with sliced jalapenos, cheddar cheese or even some sour cream or greek yogurt.

 If you like this recipe be sure to check out some of our other easy meals!

 📱 MyFitnessPal & MacrosFirst App Users

 You can find this recipe and many others on MyFitnessPal and MacrosFirst by searching: Ohsnapmacros – Cowboy Soup

 - 2 cloves garlic minced

 - 10 oz.
 Rotel 10 oz. can Rotel